kacperdudz/NeuralNetMain/README.md

 That is, a neural network skeleton with arbitrary values and weights.
 The "random" structure (# of layers and # of nodes per layer) is determined in the NeuralNetMain.cpp, whereas the actual code for the structure is present in the other cpp/h files.
 I think this was a lesson in naming convention mostly and commenting (or a lack thereof).
-I went trough a couple rounds of trying to name this structure and all components so I can make is as readable as possible but at the end it is still tough to decipher... next time I think both solid commenting and more obvious naming would go a long way.
+I went through a couple rounds of trying to name this structure and all components so I can make is as readable as possible but at the end it is still tough to decipher... next time I think both solid commenting and more obvious naming would go a long way.

 <br>